chris-ramon/thesis-graphql-go/README.md

 ## 4.4 Tasks

-Listing the following tasks that covers the implementation and compatibility validation:
+Listing the tasks that covers the implementation and compatibility validation:

 <table>
   <tbody>